pacharanero/checktick/docs/user-management.md

   - creator: Can create and manage their own surveys; read-only visibility to organization content is up to app policy, but creators do NOT manage org members.
   - viewer: Read-only role for organization context where applicable; cannot manage org members.

-- Survey membership (SurveyMembership)
+- Survey membership (SurveyMembership) - **Only available for organization surveys**
   - creator: Can manage members for that specific survey and edit the survey.
   - viewer: Can view the survey content and results according to app policy; cannot manage survey members.

 Additional implicit authorities:

-- Survey owner: Always has full control over the survey, including member management for that survey.
+- Survey owner: For organization surveys, always has full control over the survey, including member management for that survey.
 - Organization admin: Has admin rights for surveys that belong to their organization, including member management.

 Single-organisation model: